This post was updated on September 17, 2017.

 - Sewer – on the majority of sites as mentioned above, the campground literature does not specify so we recommend you call for details.
 The dump station was easy to access and a hose was provided for flushing.

 - Satellite – due to tall mature trees, not likely on most sites although you may luck out.
 We did luck out on site 48 and were just barely able to hit Dish 61.5 from our roof unit thru a hole in the branches.
 A few feet in either direction on the site and we would have not had any signal.
 Also, on site 24 (and probably on several other sites in that loop) we were able to hit Dish satellite 72 with our new Eastern Arc Dish Pro Hybrid LMB on our Wineguard Traveller.
 This also allowed us to simultaneously tune in toe Dish satellite 61.5 despite not having a skew adjustment in manual mode.
 Signal strength on 72 was 50 and on 61.5 was 36.

 - WiFi – Yes, but did not test due to weak signal at the site.

 - Cellular signal – Adequate Verizon LTE 4G on smartphones without booster in and out of the coach.

 - Power – Most sites have 30A only but a few have 50A.
 Call the campground office for details.
+Our site #24 had 50 amp with good voltage and no problems.
 Past flooding here has caused power problems but in most cases those have been resolved.
 Site #48 had 30A only.
 The voltage was good and we had no problems.

 - Water Pressure/Quality – good, slight chlorine taste, no notable discoloration or turbidity.